-Our service area includes these counties in California: Imperial and San Diego.
+Our service area includes this county in California: Yolo

 If you plan to move out of the service area, you cannot remain a member of this plan.
 Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.